 Beginning in October 2021, Ms. Lee retired from her full-time senior executive role and has acted as an independent consultant in the technology industry.
 Ms. Lee served as Chief Strategy Officer of Anaplan from 2018 until October 2021, leading performance planning across corporate functions and incubating strategic internal initiatives and market collaborations during the period through and following the company's IPO.
 Previously, she was chief executive officer of FirstRain Inc., an enterprise SaaS data science company, from 2015 until its acquisition by Ignite Technologies in August 2017, and was the company's chief operating officer, responsible for engineering, analytics and data science since 2005.
 Prior to FirstRain, Ms. Lee served as the general manager of Worldwide Services at Cadence Design Systems, a global advanced technology division of the company.
-She previously co-founded the software company through bootstrapping, venture financing, commercial growth, and acquisition by NetManage in 2000.
+She previously co-founded the software company Aqueduct Software, an automated enterprise application profiling and analysis solution, and led this company through bootstrapping, venture financing, commercial growth, and acquisition by NetManage in 2000.
 Ms. Lee began her career at Bell Labs and has held various product leadership roles at Synopsys and 8x8 (formerly Integrated Information Technology Inc.).
 Ms. Lee is a member of the board of CommVault Systems, Inc., a public company that provides data management software applications.
 She holds a Bachelor of Science degree in Mathematics from Harvard University.